y-ncao/Python-Study/Combined_Solutions.md

 ```
 -----

-##Remove Nth Node From End of List
+##94.
+Remove Nth Node From End of List

 Given a linked list, remove the nth node from the end of list and return its head.